softdevteam/krun-linux-kernel/README.md

  * Run `make bindeb-pkg`

+Now you will have `.deb` packages in the parent directory.

 ## Step 3: Install and Boot the New Kernel

-The previous step should have created deb packages in the parent directory.
 Next:

  * Install the `linux-image` deb with `dpkg -i` (the exact filename will vary).

- * Copy `krun/krun-syscall.h` into `/usr/include/x86_64-linux-gnu/sys/krun-syscall.h`.
+ * Copy `krun-syscall.h` (found in the `krun` directory if you are building from source) into `/usr/include/x86_64-linux-gnu/sys/krun-syscall.h` (Sorry about this, we tried to have the header included in a libc-dev package, but sadly doing so upsets `apt-get` after such a package is installed).

  * Reboot the system and check for `krun` in the kernel identity with `uname -r`.
 Debian should have set the kernel as the default.
 If not, you need to